triantafd/epignosis-ta/README.md

     implemented under context folder.
 This spinner applies when the user submit a form to change anther user’

+### 6. TODO (Improve Performance for better user experience)
+ * Virtual Viewport Rendering: Technique often used to improve performance.
+As the user scrolls, new content is dynamically loaded and rendered as it comes into view.
+ * Data Fetching Only in Viewport:
+ * Skeleton when Scrolling:

  All the tests for the Five scenarios(user stories/requirements) requested plus some other can be found under their corresponding folders.